 (b) CIO Coordination.
 Requirements for GSA information technology must be coordinated with the GSA Chief Information Officer (CIO) in accordance with the Federal Information and Technology Acquisition Reform Act (FITARA) (Pub L. No. 113-291).
-Guidance for identifying the applicable GSA CIO point of contact can be found on GSA's Acquisition Portal at https://insite.gsa.gov/acquisitionportal.
-For interagency acquisitions involving information technology, see subpart_517.5.
+Guidance for identifying the applicable GSA CIO point of contact is located on the Acquisition Portal at https://insite.gsa.gov/itprocurement.
+For interagency acquisitions involving information technology, see subpart 517.5.